THE LOCAL AREA

 The North Yorkshire coastline is punctuated by small coves and sandy beaches and the charming fishing villages of Staithes and Runswick Bay are also well worth a visit.

 The beautiful heather moorland of the North York Moors can be explored by foot, bike, horseback, steam train or bus and you can be sure to enjoy a completely different experience every day in the North York Moors.
 Visit historic sites and stately homes, enjoy the great outdoors, check out some of the great attractions and even experience a traditional agricultural show.

 Attractions not to be missed include Castle Howard, the North Yorkshire Moors Railway and Rievaulx Abbey.
-The charming market towns of Malton, Helmsley and Pickering are only a 20 minute drive away from Egton Bridge.
+The charming market towns of Malton, Helmsley and Pickering are roughly a 30 minute drive away from Egton Bridge.

 Food & Drink

 Broom House Bed and Breakfast is located in an area with a huge range of locally sourced, seasonal produce.
 We have some of the best deli’s, farm shops, butchers and local producers in Yorkshire right on our doorstep.
 From the national award-winning Whitby Gin, to locally roasted coffee and Whitby’s own brewery next to the Abbey, the area is a wonderful place to discover new tastes and experiences.
-Great restaurants and cafes can also be found within a short distance from Egton Bridge.
 In Whitby, why not start with a drink in Harry’s Bar opposite the quayside, before heading across the river via the old swing-bridge to the White Horse and Griffin.
 After your meal, stroll to the foot of the famous 199 steps for a night-cap at the traditional pub The Duke of York, which overlooks the harbour.